Jolstest1337/SimplePasteWebsiteIuse/README.md

 - `downgrade()`: Removes the `ip_address` column from the `paste` table

 # Note
-I'm still learning HTML, so there is a bug with the dark mode on the textbox i haven't fixed it yet but on the next update it will be fixed also it took longer than more than expected.
+I'm still learning, so there is a bug with the dark mode on the textbox i haven't fixed it yet but on the next update it will be fixed also it took longer than more than expected.

 ## License